EngFlow/codelabs/README.md

 Putting it all together
 ===

-1. In shell 1, run the Java binary target:
+1. First, run the Java binary target:
    ```
    bazel run //java/src/main/java/bazel/bootcamp:JavaLoggingClientLibrary
    ```
-2. Open a new shell, and run this command:
+2. Open a new terminal, and run this command to start the Go server:
    ```
    bazel run //go/cmd/server
    ```